hilbix/tino/datenschutz/security.md

 - If it comes to Debian, [verify your sources](https://gist.github.com/hilbix/0085d19470d5ac754cf26118c824e057)!
   (This works with Debian, Ubuntu and Devuan.)

-It's easy to create software which can be used in a secure fashion.
-As long as you follow this path.
+It's easy to create and use software in a secure fashion.
+As long as you follow this easy path.

 # Security